MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/customer-experience-guides.md

 ## Failover Clustering technologies

-### Increasing resiliency of Virtual Machines in Windows Server 2016
+### Increased resiliency of virtual machines to transient failures
 In today's cloud-scale environments, transient failures have become more common than equipment failures.
 In these circumstances, reacting aggressively to handle these transient failures can cause more downtime than it prevents.
 Windows Server 2016 therefore introduces increased virtual machine resiliency to transient intra-cluster communication failures in your compute cluster.

 For more info, see [Increasing Resiliency of Virtual Machines in Windows Server 2016](http://blogs.msdn.com/b/clustering/archive/2015/06/03/10619308.aspx).